 – Actively collaborates in conjunction with institutional bodies with the aim of improving existing methods and processes, finding the best fit-for-purpose solutions.

-- Encourage stakeholders to seek and explore opportunities for innovative solutions and meet community-related needs across all phases of the disaster management cycle.
+– Encourage stakeholders to seek and explore innovative solutions and meet community-related needs across all phases of the disaster management cycle.

 – Monitor the practice of continuous improvement.
 This involves the regular evaluation and subsequent improvement of processes and arrangements aimed at ensuring their continued relevance, efficiency, efficacy, and flexibility.